hyperledger/iroha-2-docs/src/api/torii-endpoints.md

   - **Body:** [`VersionedSignedQuery`](/api/data-model-schema#versionedsignedquery) encoded with
     [Parity Scale Codec](#parity-scale-codec)
   - **Query parameters:**
-    - **`start`:** Optional parameter in queries where results can be indexed.
-Use to return results from specified point.
-Results are ordered where can be by id which uses rust's [PartialOrd](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html#derivable) and [Ord](https://doc.rust-lang.org/std/cmp/trait.Ord.html) traits.
+    - **`start`:** An optional parameter in queries where results can be indexed.
+Use to return results from a specified point.
+Results are ordered by id, which uses Rust's [PartialOrd](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html#derivable) and [Ord](https://doc.rust-lang.org/std/cmp/trait.Ord.html) traits.
-    - **`limit`:** Optional parameter in queries where results can be indexed.
-Use to return specific number of results.
+    - **`limit`:** An optional parameter in queries where results can be indexed.
+Use to return a specific number of results.
-    - **`sort_by_metadata_key`:** Optional parameter in queries.
+    - **`sort_by_metadata_key`:** An optional parameter in queries.
 Use to sort results containing metadata with a given key.

 **Responses:**